Sirmuchai/Week-8-Project-2-Data-Pipelines-with-Redis/README.md

 * Test the pipeline with a sample dataset to ensure it works correctly.
 ## Sample CSV Files
 We’ve provided a sample CSV file (customer_call_logs.csv) that you can use for this data pipeline.
-Files for this project can be downloaded from here (link).
+Files for this project can be downloaded from here [link](https://archive.org/download/redis_project/redis_project.zip).
 ## Deliverables
 We will be expected to deliver a GitHub repository with the following:
 * A python file for the data pipeline.